 There's a lot to like about watchOS on the Apple Watch, but if there's one feature that divides people, it's the way apps are presented on the smartwatch.

-By default, all Apple Watch models, whether Series 4 or the original, feature what many people like to call the honeycomb app grid.
+By default, all Apple Watch models feature the honeycomb app grid.
 That's the place where all of your native and downloaded apps live.
-For some, it can be a bit fiddly to launch or select apps when they're all crammed in together.

 How to change app layout on Apple Watch